 General Practice Notebook: a trusted, immediate reference resource for clinicians in the UK and internationally

-HANDI is making effective non-drug treatments more visible and easier to use.
+Handbook of Non-Drug Interventions (HANDI): HANDI make effective, non-drug treatments more visible and easier to use.

 Wonca Global Family Doctor: practical evidence about real-life situations

-MediCoach: Health coaching training for heal clinics from practice nurse, Kim Poyner
+MediCoach: Health coaching training for medical clinics from practice nurse, Kim Poyner

 Lifestyle Medicine, 3rd Edition, Garry Egger, et al.